Find partners

 Ep 54: Music, Meaning, and the Power of Relentless Recognition: Unleashing Leaders Through Encouragement with Karen Jean Reed

 What does a gospel saxophonist, a forensic psychiatric program director, and a community pillar have in common?
 They're all the same person, and she's been quietly unleashing leaders for over three decades.
 In this episode, Lee Scott sits down with Karen Jean Reed, Program 3 Director at Atascadero State Hospital, a cancer survivor, musician, and leader who built a culture of relentless recognition in one of the most demanding workplace environments imaginable.
 Frustrated early in her career by leaders who only spoke up when something went wrong, Karen stepped into management with a mission: change the music.
 Drawing on her roots as a music therapist, where she learned that every person has a "key signature" that unlocks their potential, she built a team culture anchored in one bold belief: Program 3 is the best program ever.
 Backed by 200+ framed certificates a year, potlucks, T-shirts, and specific weekly encouragement, her message never wavers: you are seen, valued, and essential.
 This episode is for any leader who has wondered whether the small gestures actually matter.
 Karen Jean Reed is living proof they do.
 Additional Resources: Attend Unleashing Leaders University!
-Learn more about Unleashing Leaders Follow Unleashing Leaders on LinkedIn Connect with Lee on LinkedIn Follow Unleashing Leaders on Facebook Follow Unleashing Leaders on Instagram Key Takeaways: How music bypasses the defenses that conventional leadership cannot Why Karen stepped into management when representation was scarce and changed the culture of recognition The "Program 3 is the best program ever" philosophy: aspiration as a leadership strategy Practical recognition tactics that cost little but land with lasting impact How faith, community leadership, and personal tragedy shaped her capacity to lead through adversity
+Sign up for our newsletter!: https://unleashingleadersuniversity.com/signup Learn more about Unleashing Leaders Follow Unleashing Leaders on LinkedIn Connect with Lee on LinkedIn Follow Unleashing Leaders on Facebook Follow Unleashing Leaders on Instagram Key Takeaways: How music bypasses the defenses that conventional leadership cannot Why Karen stepped into management when representation was scarce and changed the culture of recognition The "Program 3 is the best program ever" philosophy: aspiration as a leadership strategy Practical recognition tactics that cost little but land with lasting impact How faith, community leadership, and personal tragedy shaped her capacity to lead through adversity

 April 22, 202614 min